Wardrop/Scorched/README.md

 Design Philosophy
 -----------------
 Scorched has a relatively simple design philosophy.
-The main philosophy is to keep Scorched lean and generic.
+The main objective is to keep Scorched lean and generic.
 Scorched tries not to be opinionated.
-The idea is to give developers all the tools to quickly put together small, medium and perhaps even large websites and applications.
+The general idea behind Scorched is to give developers all the tools to quickly put together small, medium and perhaps even large websites and applications.

 A key requirement for achieving _lean_ and _generic_ is to make Scorched easy to build on top of; to allow developers to tailor it to each of their projects with minimal overhead.